TUVYAGEL/Platform-Task/README.md

 The dependencies in the pachage.json aren't installed yet!!!

-Open each of the folders in your vs code (for the convenience, you can do this from the cmd too), than open open the terminal and write : npm install .
+Open each of the folders in your vs code (for the convenience, you can do this from the cmd too), than open the terminal and write : npm install .
 It will automotically install all the needed dependencies.

 Once you have done that, you can run the project!